dimitritholen/dt/dt/generate/slc-v2.md

 When receiving a founder's idea:

+0. Get the current system date so you can reliably search up to date information
 1. Extract: Product vision, target users, core problem, success criteria
 2. Identify gaps using this checklist:
    □ Problem severity (1-10 scale with evidence)